-University.
-Its main purpose is to create co-curricular educational activities and recreational opportunities for the AUI student body.
-The office strives to develop entertaining events for the benefit of the whole community and encourages students to showcase their talents and creativity.
-The primary objective of SAO is to enhance the personal and professional growth of the students and complement their academic life through a variety of outlets such as student government, student organizations, student publications, and service to the community.
+The AUI Student Activities Office (SAO) creates co-curricular educational activities and recreational opportunities for the AUI student body.
+The office strives to develop different programs for the benefit of the whole community and encourages students to showcase their talents and creativity.
+The primary objective of SAO is to enhance the personal and professional growth of the students and complement their academic life through a variety of outlets such as the Student Government Association, student organizations, and student publications.

-With the help and guidance of SAO, clubs and organizations organize events such as art exhibits, concerts, parties, panel discussions, film screenings, service to the community and much more.
+With the help and guidance of SAO, clubs and organizations organize events such as art exhibits, concerts, conferences, cultural days, panel discussions, film screenings, contests, service to the community and much more.
 The activities aim to support and complement academic programs.